Effective Date: November 26, 1997

 i.
 For the Exchange Visitor, and his/her spouse and children, copies of his/her passport (including pages with personal information, photograph, and U.S. visas, entries, and exits), and all IAP-66/DS-2019, or equivalent forms previously executed indicating participation in the Exchange Visitor Program.

 j.
-Any additional information, not covered herein, on unusual factors or special circumstances pertinent to the request, the Exchange Visitor, or alien's family.
+Any additional information, not covered herein, on unusual factors or special circumstances pertinent to the request, the Exchange Visitor, or foreign national's family.

 The Contracting Officer, in reaching a decision on the merits of a waiver request, will obtain a written evaluation of the technical aspects of the material submitted by the applicant from the NASA program or staff office responsible for directing or monitoring the contract(s) or grant(s) under which the Exchange Visitor is or will be supported.